Molecules: Plantae

 Secologanin is also a precursor for monoterpene indole alkaloids via strictosidine, mainly in Cornales and Gentianales.
 Camptothecin is an example found in both orders that interferes with DNA synthesis and was the basis for synthetic irinotecan in cancer treatment.
 Quinine from Cinchona bark is another important derivative used against malaria.

 Note: as mentioned many angiosperms have developed other sorts of compounds.
-I have started a more detailed review of different orders and families, but so far only covering the magnoliids and monocots and not the great diversity of eudicots, which hopefully is of some interest anyway.
+I have started a more detailed review of different orders and families, but so far only covering the monocots and only a few orders of dicots, which hopefully is of some interest anyway.